tustin2121/James_Somerton_Transcripts/_videos/J-aYcSQ0DWQ.md

 *[RECORD SCRATCH!]*

 No he doesn’t die, goddammit.
 And this isn’t me saying, no he doesn’t die because he and Eiji are too cute together, and he doesn’t deserve to die.
 I have proof!
-As the show was airing the banana fish website kept an up to date tracker of which major characters were dead, and which were alive.
+As the show was airing, the *Banana Fish* website kept an up to date tracker of which major characters were dead, and which were alive.
 More and more characters having their image and names greyed out as the show went along.
 When the series finale first aired, Ash’s photo and name became greyed out but very soon after, went back to color.
 Which means… he’s not dead.
 Like I said.

 He DOES die in the manga, but plenty changed from the Manga to the Anime, And since we see Ash take a hell of a lot more punishment than a knife wound throughout the series, I’m not willing to believe that he’s dead.
 And there’s too many plot threads left open for a sequel.
 So you’re not going to change my mind on this.
 Our blond Mary Sue with the dead eye aim, master hacker capabilities, and sky high IQ is alive.
 Anyway.